cankisagun/EnigmaBounties/README.md

 ## Bounty Guidelines

-Bounty submissions should contain well-documented code that can be followed along easily by another developer.
+Bounty submissions should contain:
+- well-documented code that can be followed along easily by another developer
+- UI implementation for interaction with the secret contract
+- deployment in Secret Network testnet

 These bounties will become part of our educational resources moving forward, and will be available to future developers as examples, inspiration, and starting points.